proofzero/rollupid/docs/3id/quickstart/index.md

----
+# Getting Started With 3ID

-description: This a getting started guide for developers.
+This a getting started guide for developers.
 [You can get started with your personal 3ID profile here.](https://app.threeid.xyz)
----

-# Getting Started With 3ID

 ## Connect with 3ID Passport